The UOB One Card Now Offers up to 20% Cashback—but Here’s the Catch (MoneySmart Review 2024)

 3. UOB One Card Quarterly Cashback & Minimum Spend

-Before we get into the 10% cashback (which used to be 15%) that everyone has their eyes on, let’s talk about the UOB One Card’s base/quarterly cashback rate.
-The card used to offer up to 5% cashback on all spending, but its glory days are over.
+Before we get into the full 20% cashback (which used to be 10%, and before that was 15% till Mar 2024) that everyone has their eyes on, let’s talk about the UOB One Card’s base/quarterly cashback rate.
+The card used to offer up to 5% cashback on all general spending, but those glory days are over.
 These days, the maximum cashback rate you can earn on uncategorised spending is 3.33%.

-If you manage to do that, you will get a lump sum of cashback for that entire quarter.
+If you manage to do that, you’ll get a lump sum of cashback for that entire quarter.

 There are 3 tiers of cashback, depending on how much you spend, as follows: